-1-in-15-years storm: Wild weather causes havoc on Coromandel - what's next
+Wild weather causes havoc in Coromandel, Auckland deluge only increases water storage by 1 per cent

 As it turned out, the spillway did not need to open and traffic was unaffected.

-Leifting said conditions were too rough to deploy booms to prevent an oil spill from the fishing boat at Whangamatā over the weekend, but salvors were expected today.
+Liefting said conditions were too rough to deploy booms to prevent an oil spill from the fishing boat at Whangamatā over the weekend, but salvors were expected today.

-"They will pump the freshwater out and ensure that no more diesel will escape as their priority," he said.
+"They will pump the freshwater out and ensure that no more diesel will escape as their priority.

 "Because it is a light hydrocarbon, the impact on the environment is likely to be very low because it will dissipate quickly."